insapathogenomics/ReporTree/README.md

 ## Main output files

-1. partitions.tsv - genetic clusters obtained for each user-selected partition threshold (only generated when a newick file or an allele matrix is provided)
-2. metrics.tsv - metrics resulting from the cluster congruence analysis, with indication of the Adjusted Wallace and the Ajusted Rand coefficients for each comparison of subsequent partitions, and the Simpson's Index of Diversity for each partition.
-3. stableRegions.tsv - partition ranges for which Adjusted Wallace coefficient is higher than the cut-off defined by the user (useful to study cluster stability and infer possible nomenclature)
-4. metadata_w_partitions.tsv - initial metadata information with additional columns comprising information on the genetic clusters at different partitions
+- metadata_w_partitions.tsv - initial metadata information with additional columns comprising information on the genetic clusters at different partitions

+_TIP: Users can interactively visualize and explore the ReporTree derived clusters by uploading this metadata_w_partitions.tsv table together with either the original newick tree (e.g. rooted SNP-scaled tree) at [auspice.us](https://auspice.us) or the allele profile matrix or the newick tree (cg/wgMLST data) using [GrapeTree](https://github.com/achtman-lab/GrapeTree).
+With these tools your dataset is visualised client-side in the browser._

-5. partitions_summary.tsv - summary report with the statistics/trends (e.g. timespan, location range, cluster/group size and composition, age distribution etc.) for the derived genetic clusters present in partitions.tsv
+- partitions_summary.tsv - summary report with the statistics/trends (e.g. timespan, location range, cluster/group size and composition, age distribution etc.) for the derived genetic clusters present in partitions.tsv
-6. variable_summary.tsv - summary report with the statistics/trends (e.g. timespan, location range, cluster/group size and composition, age distribution etc.) for any (and as many) grouping variable present in metadata_w_partitions.tsv (such as, clade, lineage, ST, vaccination status, etc.)
+- variable_summary.tsv - summary report with the statistics/trends (e.g. timespan, location range, cluster/group size and composition, age distribution etc.) for any (and as many) grouping variable present in metadata_w_partitions.tsv (such as, clade, lineage, ST, vaccination status, etc.)
+- partitions.tsv - genetic clusters obtained for each user-selected partition threshold (only generated when a newick file or an allele matrix is provided)
-7. freq_matrix.tsv - frequencies of grouping variable present in metadata_w_partitions.tsv (e.g. lineage, ST, etc.) across another grouping variable (e.g. iso_week, country, etc.)
+- freq_matrix.tsv - frequencies of grouping variable present in metadata_w_partitions.tsv (e.g. lineage, ST, etc.) across another grouping variable (e.g. iso_week, country, etc.)
-8. count_matrix.tsv - counts of a grouping variable present in metadata_w_partitions.tsv (e.g. lineage, ST, etc.) across another grouping variable (e.g. iso_week, country, etc.)
+- count_matrix.tsv - counts of a grouping variable present in metadata_w_partitions.tsv (e.g. lineage, ST, etc.) across another grouping variable (e.g. iso_week, country, etc.)
+- metrics.tsv - metrics resulting from the cluster congruence analysis, with indication of the Adjusted Wallace and the Ajusted Rand coefficients for each comparison of subsequent partitions, and the Simpson's Index of Diversity for each partition.
+- stableRegions.tsv - partition ranges for which Adjusted Wallace coefficient is higher than the cut-off defined by the user (useful to study cluster stability and infer possible nomenclature)

 ## Installation and dependencies